Maroutis/Audits/CodeHawks/Escrow/Audit_Report.md

 ## Vulnerability Detail

 The absence of a specified arbiter's address could potentially lead to deadlock situations where a malevolent buyer intentionally abstains from invoking `confirmReceipt()`.
 Furthermore, if the arbiter's address is identical to that of the seller or buyer, it could facilitate illicit activities such as funds theft or non-payment for services.

+## Impact

+This could potentially result in a deadlock in the contract and facilitate fraudulent activities.

+## Tools Used

+A detailed review of the code base was conducted to identify this issue.

 ## Recommendation